ro18/website/README.md

 # website
-#landing page contains the main homepage
+# landing-contains the main homepage
-#profile contains the the user profile page
+# profile-contains the the user profile page